-Definition.
-Numbers are simply a set of symbols that are meant to represent quantity.
+Definition: Numbers are simply a set of symbols that represent quantity.

 Two apples, five spoons, ten books, one hundred rubles, seven tulips.
-Every day we turn to numbers sometimes without even noticing it.
+We use numbers every day, sometimes without even noticing it.

-In the early days, when people were taught to read and calculate, the number of objects was represented by sticks:
+In early times, people represented the number of objects with sticks:

 - One item was represented as |